lemlac/mulem/docs/reference.md

 template = ''Insert here → {{variable}}''
 ```

 To make a multi-line raw string, add an at sign `@` before and after triple quotation marks `"""`.
 The number of `@`s must match to close the raw string.
-This symbol is also used for decorators such as `@unsafe`, so the two connect giving `@` the general syntactical meaning of a compile-time signal.

 |  Opening | Closing  |
 |---------:|:---------|